apache/accumulo-website/_docs-2/getting-started/quickstart.md

 ## Initialization

 Accumulo needs to initialize the locations where it stores data in Zookeeper and HDFS.

+Note: Initialization only needs to be performed once for an instance - if you are performing an upgrade you should not run the initialization command a second time unless you really want a new instance

-The following command will do this.
+The following command will perform the initialization.

 ```
 accumulo init